getty-zig/getty/README.md

 The main contribution of Getty is its data model, a set of types that establishes a generic baseline from which serializers and deserializers can operate.
 By working within Getty's data model, the set of possible inputs/outputs for a serializer/deserializer is reduced from all possible types in Zig to a subset of the types within the data model.
+The result is that compliant (de)serializers are significantly simpler, support a wider variety of types by default, and are more easily extensible.

 Any type that is mapped to Getty's data model automatically becomes (de)serializable.
-Out of the box, Getty maps a number of Zig types, including many standard library types (e.g., `std.ArrayList`, `std.StringHashMap`).
-For types that aren't already supported by Getty, custom "with blocks" can be provided to specify how a type can be serialized or deserialized into.
+Out of the box, Getty maps a number of common types, including many from the standard library.
+For types that are not already supported by Getty, custom blocks can be provided to specify how a type can be serialized or deserialized into.

 ## Installation